 Frick, C., and M. Wink.
 1995.
 Uptake and sequestration of ouabain and other cardiac glycosides in Danaus plexippus (Lepidoptera: Danaidae): Evidence for a carrier-mediated process.
 Journal of Chemical Ecology 21:557–575.

-Futuyma, D. J., and A. A. Agrawal.
-2009.
-Macroevolution and the biological diversity of plants and herbivores.
-Proceedings of the National Academy of Sciences of the United States of America 106:18054–18061.

-Futuyma, D. J., and G. Moreno.
+Gardner, D. R., and F. R. Stermitz.
 1988.
-The evolution of ecological specialization.
-Annual Review of Ecology and Systematics 19:207–233.

-Gilbert, L. E., and M. C. Singer.
-1975.
-Butterfly ecology.
-Annual Review of Ecology and Systematics.
+Host plant utilization and iridoid glycoside sequestration by Euphydryas anicia (Lepidoptera: Nymphalidae).
+Journal of Chemical Ecology 14:2147–2168.